7 Top Drag & Drop Page Builder Plugins for WordPress

 As mentioned in the first impressions, the interface is not ‘true front-end editor, but that’s where the problems end.

-It’s easy to use, although somme point-and-click is necessary to choose modules, it’s still an easy to use drag and drop builder.
+Although some point-and-click is necessary to choose modules, it’s still easy to use the drag and drop builder.

-While there are some styling options, there doesn’t offer as many as some of the other options like MotoPress or Beaver Builder.
+While there are some styling options, it doesn’t offer as many as some of the other builders on the market, like MotoPress or Beaver Builder.

-Because it’s not necessarily a real front-end builder, it makes the process a little more tedius than for the other builders, because you have to check your ids first.
+Because it’s not necessarily a real front-end builder, it makes the process a little more tedious than for the other builders, because you have to check your ids first.

 Pros